alcelaser/ML-Project-321991/README.md

 t-SNE projections show **survival of the fittest dynamics**: well-sampled classes (airplanes: 800 samples) form tight clusters with >85% accuracy, while minority classes (elk: 37, hibiscus: 29) fragment or collapse into neighbors (elk -> horse, hibiscus -> iris).
 The 10.26× imbalance ratio + 28% feature sparsity reduces effective dimensionality to ~920 features.
 Classification confusions concentrate in subcategory pairs (sneaker to tennis-shoe), rare class absorption, and polluted-categories ("clutter" scatters uniformly across space).

-**Key Visualizations** (made with plotly so in HTML and not visualisable via markdown):
+**Key Visualizations** :
 - Confusion matrices: ANN outperforms CNN on 198/233 classes
 - Top 5 confusions: all involve visually similar subcategories amplified by imbalance
-- t-SNE: isolated manifolds for dominant classes, fragmented regions for minorities
+- t-SNE: isolated manifolds for dominant classes, fragmented regions for minorities (made with plotly so in HTML and not visualisable via markdown)

 ---